 The oil and gas industry today seeks lower costs through efficiency and innovation.
 Many of the student competitors may discover innovative tools and control processes that will assist drillers to speed the time to drill and complete a well.
 This includes more than faster ROP, such as problem avoidance for dysfunctions like excessive vibrations, stuck pipe, and wellbore stabilty issues.
 Today’s challenges also include automated directional drilling.
 Student teams built new downhole tools using 3D printing techniques of designs that would be difficult, if not impossible to machine.
 They used creative hoisting and lowering systems.
 Teams modeled drilling performance in particular formations and adjusted the drilling parameters accordingly for changing downhole conditions.
 While they have a lot to learn yet about our business, we have a lot to learn about their fresh approach to today’s problems.

 Successful teams must be able to…

-In the 2019-2020 competition, there is a new category for those who cannot build a physical rig.
-Teams may create a virtual rig and must use it to drill a virtual directional well.
+In the 2020-2021 competition, due to restrictions caused by the Corona virus pandemic, teams have two options: Group A teams will create a virtual rig and must use it to drill a virtual directional well.
 Teams model the rig and its actions and responses.
 Next they create automation and control algorithms similar to their physical counterparts.
 Then they must model the bit/bha interactions with the wellbore while monitoring the performance of the drillstring and the rig.
 Finally they bring all of this together to model the effects of drilling a directional well in this virtual setting.

 Group B teams will design, build and operate a physical rig to drill a directional well autonomously.
 This also means that teams must understand the drilling equipment, downhole dysfunctions, and mitigation strategies as well as how to build a control system with real-time algorithms.